BenjaminTrainorJS/Introduction/README.md

 I am a 32 year-old native of New Zealand (as of Feb 2020).
 With my wife, we are currently living in Adelaide, Australia.

-Ever since 2012, when I was living with my ccousin (who was then a PHP developer) I have been intrigued with programming and web development.
+Ever since 2012, when I was living with my cousin (who was then a PHP developer) I have been intrigued with programming and web development.
 Since then I have dabbled here, and there with learning Web Development technologies, including a bit of Functional Programming with Haskell when we were up near Brisbane.
 But with work and sometimes sport commitments I just never had the 100% commitment to jump all in.

 It is Wednesday the 26th of February and as of this moment I am enrolled to attend the 15 week 'Enspiral Dev Academy': Full-stack Web Development Bootcamp from April through to July 2020.
 See: https://devacademy.co.nz/